 azimuth.
 The angle of the primary mirror with respect to gravity is thus constant, resulting

 in large cost savings in the mirror and mirror support systems.
-During an observation the telescope is fixed in azimuth and objects are tracked at the prime focus.
-Mounted at prime focus are a four-element, all-reflecting spherical aberration corrector, acquisition and guiding cameras, and the Low Resolution Spectrograph.
+During an observation the telescope is fixed in azimuth and objects are tracked at the prime focus, and fiberoptic cables transmit light from the science target to the spectrographs.
+Mounted at prime focus are a four-element, all-reflecting spherical aberration corrector, acquisition cameras, and guiding/wavefront-sensing cameras.
 HET reflecting surfaces utilize aluminum coatings but work on overcoated surfaces is ongoing.

 This Overview is divided into several categories:

 - Object Observability